Simple Self Moving Tips from our Newest Employee

 - Furniture Pads: An inexpensive way to protect your household items during a move would be by renting furniture pads.
-It is great preventative measure to protect your belongings and there is no limit to how many can be used.
+It is a great preventative measure to protect your belongings and there is no limit to how many can be used.
 Most people (including myself) don't think about this when planning their move.

 - Affordable Self Moving: Many people underestimate just how affordable a self move really can be.
-Having friends help could add up when paying for drinks, lunch, etc. Time is also a key issue when having a self move done with friends.
+Having friends help could add up when paying for drinks, lunch, etc. Time is also a key issue when having a DIY move done with friends.
 An experienced mover can get the job done in half the time and the right way.

 - Extra Fees: Some rental truck companies purposely place a hand truck in the moving truck so you can use it, but it comes with an additional fee.
 This prices for these 'add-on' expenses can quickly add up and eliminate your DIY savings.
 Our movers come with a hand truck, floor dolly and standard tools and NO additional fees are tacked on.